-- Provide a safe and healthy workplace. - Report each workplace injury that requires medical attention within five days of becoming aware of it. - Keep in touch with you. - Work with you and the WCB to reduce obstacles to your recovery. - Modify job duties to accommodate your return to work.
+- Provide a safe and healthy workplace. - Report each workplace injury that requires medical attention and/or time away from work to the WCB on the Employer's Initial Report of Injury (E1) form within five days of becoming aware of it. - Keep in touch with you. - Work with you and the WCB to reduce obstacles to your recovery.

-• Set up safety and injury prevention programs to prevent other injuries.
+- Modify job duties to accommodate your return to work. - Set up safety and injury prevention programs to prevent other injuries.

-Your care providers have a responsibility to:
+Your health-care provider has a responsibility to:

-- Report workplace injuries to the WCB. - Develop a treatment plan for you. - Support the return-to-work process by identifying any restrictions you may have. - Adjust these restrictions as your condition changes. - Give you the best care possible. - Ask the WCB to arrange any services you may need.
+- Report workplace injuries to the WCB on an initial report form.
+This is to let the WCB know they assessed you and prescribed appropriate care. - Develop a treatment plan for you. - Support the return-to-work process by identifying your abilities and any restrictions you may have while you recover. - Adjust this information as your condition changes. - Give you the best care possible. - Ask the WCB to arrange any services you may need.